Joshua-Noakes1/Pibot/README.md

 Bot_Token={with your bot token}
 ID={with your discord id}
-piurl={including the http / https of your pi's pi address}
+piurl={including the http / https of your pi's ip address}
 piapi={your pi's api key}
 prefix={what you want the bots prefix to be}